mamuz/MamuzContact/README.md

 ## Captcha Support

 Create a new config file and place it to `./config/autoload` directory.
-Insert an array with options for the Zend Captcha form element factory:
+Insert an array with options for the Zend Captcha form element factory.
+Options array must have the key `captcha`, for e.g.:

 ```php
 return array(